surepassio/pdf-coordinate-viewer/README.md

 page coordinates, in [point units][], of the current mouse position at the bottom-left of the viewport.

+It assumes the pages being viewed have the dimensions of [US Letter][].

 The only changes to the original viewer are in [`web/viewer.html`](web/viewer.html), which adds links to the following new files: